Stocks end with tiny gains, enough to nudge Nasdaq to record - NewsBreak

 Stocks end with tiny gains, enough to nudge Nasdaq to record

-Small-company stocks did better than the rest of the market.
-The Russell 2000 index rose 0.6%.

 Technology and communications stocks made solid gains that helped lift an otherwise choppy market.
-Consumer staples also rose more than other sectors.
+Apple rose 1.5%.

-Investors had a weak survey to work through from payroll processor ADP, which showed U.S. companies added jobs at a much slower pace in August than economists had anticipated.
-The weak report follows a disappointing consumer confidence survey Tuesday and comes ahead of the Labor Department's release of its August jobs report on Friday.
+Investors were weighing a weak survey from payroll processor ADP that showed U.S. companies added jobs at a much slower pace than economists had anticipated.
+The weak report follows a disappointing consumer confidence survey on Tuesday and comes ahead of the Labor Department's release of its August jobs report on Friday.

 “Friday's (jobs) numbers are going to be very carefully looked at on all levels,” said Tom Martin, senior portfolio manager with Globalt Investments.